 Unlimited number of additional images can be added on the fourth tab.
 The same image modifications buttons are available as in the case of obverse and reverse.How does the value of a piece of the collection change?
 The solution: watching auctions

 A common question of those who have valuable collection is how much can this piece worth now?
 If they see a similar item on an auction, it may be a kind of indicator (even if not accurate) of the current value.
 So it may worth to record the auction data, the date and the starting value and hammer price.

 The myCollection allows the user to achieve this.
 The user can record any number of auction data to each item.
 In addition, the images of the auctioned items can also be attached so that later the user can compare its grade to his owns.

 Addition of pictures can happen from files, but in the case of auctions is often convenient to use the clipboard.
 If the user wants to copy an action's image from the browser to his own database, he can press the right mouse button in the browser and select Copy image.
 Then the image is saved in the clipboard.
-In the myCollection program he moves the mouse over the (yet empty, gray frame) image, presses again the right mouse button and selects "Paste" from the menu.
+In the myCollection program he moves the mouse over the (yet empty, gray frame) image, presses the "Paste" button.
 Then the image is saved from the clipboard to its place.Articles, links, documents: add attachments to the medal